 Rong Chen Temple (Phnom Kulen)

 Prasat Rong Chen, or Rong Chen Temple, sits atop Kulen Mountain (Phnom Kulen) located around 60-70km north of Siem Reap and about 2 km southwest of the village of Anlong Thom.
-It is a fascinating and historically important site dating to the 9th century that researchers believe is where the Khmer King Jayavarman II may have made his proclamation as universal monarch of the kingdom and in turn, the heralding the beginning of the Devaraja (religious order of the god-king) and the Angkor Era.
+It is a fascinating and historically important site dating to the 9th century that is anecdotally touted as where the Khmer King Jayavarman II may have made his proclamation as universal monarch of the kingdom and in turn, heralding the beginning of the Devaraja (religious order of the god-king) and the Angkor Era.

 The temple itself is a large multi-tiered pyramid built entirely from laterite blocks.
 The three-level structure sits atop a quite large area that drops off on its northern and eastern sides, supported by a retaining wall of laterite.
 On the southern side of the site, fronting the pyramid, you can see where sandstone was quarried from the same natural slab that probably supports part of the pyramid structure.